-Patella Luxation: This is where the kneecap is dislocated from its original position from the thigh bone, and can cause a lot of discomfort.
+Patella Luxation: This is where the kneecap is dislocated from its original position from the thigh bone and can cause a lot of discomfort.

-The Pyrenees genes might make him partial to unhealthy snacks, but it is important to ensure that he does not become overweight because this will cause unnecessary strain on his joints and lead to other weight-related health concerns.
+The Pyrenees genes might make him partial to unhealthy snacks, but it is important to ensure that he does not become overweight because this may cause unnecessary strain on his joints and lead to other weight-related health concerns.
 Head over to our nutritional guide for the Great Pyrenees or the German Shepherd, where you can find recommendations on the best kibbles for this mix.

 As Family Pets

 - The Shepnees mix is a protective mixed breed.

 - They protect the family and estate if threatened.

 - These dogs are cautious with strangers and protective of family.

 - Obedience and early socialization are key for this breed.